MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Choose APIs or PowerShell cmdlets

 A key decision to make is whether to use PowerShell cmdlets when they're available for the specific data that you want to retrieve.
-This decision is important if you've decided that PowerShell is one of the technologies you'll use to access audit data.
+This decision is important if you've decided that PowerShell is one of the technologies you use to access audit data.

 [PowerShell](/powershell/scripting/overview) is a task automation solution.
 The term _PowerShell_ is a collective term that refers to the scripting language, a command-line shell application, and a configuration management framework.
 PowerShell Core is the newest version of PowerShell, which runs on Windows, Linux, and macOS.